Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Set-MsolCompanyAllowedDataLocation.md

 ```

 ### -IsDefault
-Whether the location is the default allowed data location for the given service type.
+Specifies whether the location is the default allowed data location for the given service type.
-Note there is exactly one default allowed data location per service type.
+There is exactly one default allowed data location per service type.

 ```yaml
 Type: Boolean